neoforged/.github/primers/26.2/index.md

         - `$SliderableValueSet` is now `public` from package-private
         - `$ValueSet` is now `public` from package-private
             - `createButton` now takes in a `$ValueUpdateListener` instead of a consumer
+    - `Screenshot#grab` now has an overload that takes in the `Minecraft` instance and a `boolean` of whether a debug panorama is requested
 - `net.minecraft.client.data.models.BlockModelGenerators`
     - `createColoredBlockWithRandomRotations`, `createColoredBlockWithStateRotations` now take in a list of `Block`s instead of a varargs
     - `createPointedDripstoneVariant` -> `createSpeleothemVariant`, now taking in a `Block`